ardakizilenis/GazeQuestionnaire/README.md

 python tools/questionnaire_builder.py
 `

+>**Hint**: It may require you to configure your python-Interpreter by adding a virtual environment (.venv) and install the pyside6-Package
+>
+>**Hint**: It may require you to install pyside6 the package, if you do not already have it.

 2) Click on the "Load" Button (Second Option in the Top Menu Bar) and navigate to `questionnaires/`

 3) Click the `questionnaire.json` file